Krutsch/hydro-js/README.md

 ### hydro

 The actual Proxy in the library.
 This cannot be used with `getValue`, `observe`, `ternary` or `unset` but it offers the same functionality in a different manner.
+<br><em> Special behaviour for promises: the library will await promises and will set its value to the unwrapped value.
+If the Promise rejects, the value will be unset.</em>
+<br><em> Special behaviour for null: null will delete all properties and observer for a value</em>

 properties:<br>